devlemire/categorizer/README.md

 # Project Summary

 During this project we'll be building a web application that allows for easily categorizing information in radar charts.
-Users will be able to keep track of multiple categories, each category having multiple data sets.
+Users will be able to keep track of multiple categories, with each category having multiple data sets.
 To keep track of this data and pass it to the correct components we'll make heavy use of Redux and React Redux.

-This diagram can serve as a useful reference point on how data is flowing in the application if you ever get a little lost.
+The following diagram can serve as a useful reference point on how data is flowing in the application if you ever get a little lost.
 <img src="https://raw.githubusercontent.com/DevMountain/categorizer/solution/readme_assets/categorizer-redux-flow.png" />

-**A finished example can be found [here](https://devmountain.github.io/categorizer/)**
+**A live example can be found [here](https://devmountain.github.io/categorizer/)**

 <img src="https://raw.githubusercontent.com/DevMountain/categorizer/master/readme_assets/completed.png" />